awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

 3. If you want to allow internet access, you must use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-working-with) with access to the internet, for example through an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.

 4. If you don't want to allow internet access, [create interface VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html) \(AWS PrivateLink\) to allow Studio to access the following services with the corresponding service names\.
-Ensure that you enabled the private DNS name for all VPC endpoints.
 You must also associate the security groups for your VPC with these endpoints\.
    + SageMaker API : `com.amazonaws.us-east-1.sagemaker.api`
    + SageMaker runtime: `com.amazonaws.us-east-1.sagemaker.runtime`\.
 This is required to run Studio notebooks and to train and host models\.
    + Amazon S3: `com.amazonaws.us-east-1.s3`\.